-Pre 2007 the only serious choice for a dual action polishing machine would have been the Porter Cable 7424.
-The along came the Meguiars G220/G110 to challenge the PC dominance.
-Then in about 2011 Meguiars went one step further with the launch of an improved V2 machine.
+Pre 2007 the only serious choice for a dual action polishing machine would have been the Porter Cable 7424, Then came the meguairs G220 to steal the show.
+In 2014 the MT300 came out and took the machine polishing market to a new level and the new and improved Meguiars MT320 came to challenge the PC dominance.

 These machines are well-built, sturdy bits of kit.
 The D shaped handle make it easy to grip and control and the variable speed settings make it easier to choose the right speed for the job.

 The MT320 also comes ready supplied with the starter pad kit including a foam cutting disc, polishing disc and a finishing disc for the perfect shine.

 When launched onto the market a few years back the Rupes LHR15ES Machine Polisher really set the standard for other machines to follow.
 Rupes is an Italian based tool manufacturer with a pedigree that dates back to 1947.